NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 We could just get the `std::map<joint*, bone*>` bone and pass trans matrix directly to it, saving some time for sure.

+Would be nice to implement this approach of updating the joint transforms (and thus bone vert positions) into my fork BVH_Viewer project, and doing a little writeup about how the immediate mode approach of re-creating the bone GPU resources each frame vs just updating the vert positions from new accumulated joint transforms (inversing back to LS to apply rotation etc) is far faster.

 ___

 #### Inverse Kinematics - Handling Combination with FK / Input BVH Motion